parkerlreed/vpkinstaller/README.md

 ~~For now launch from a terminal window (Haven't figured out a way to get the stdout displayed in yad in real time)~~ Implemented!

+This assumes your initial VPK is named with these conventions: <titleid>_FULLGAME_01.00.VPK

 ![Prompt](http://i.imgur.com/TnJEnL6.png)

 ![File selection](http://i.imgur.com/gQUFLK6.png)